mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 26.01.2023
+* Added a rolling mean/variance estimation based on Welfords (numerically more stable) algorithm.

 Date 24.01.2023
 * Added an rolling median algorithm for matrices.
 The algorithm performs O(n*log(k)) where k is the order.
 This can be used e.g. for fast median filtering of signals.